CodeMaster7000/Web-Dev-For-Beginners/README.md

 ### _Are you a student?_

-Visit [**Student Hub page**](https://docs.microsoft.com/en-gb/learn/student-hub/?WT.mc_id=academic-13441-cxa) where you will find beginner resources, Student packs and even ways to get a free certificate voucher.
+Visit [**Student Hub page**](https://docs.microsoft.com/en-gb/learn/student-hub/?WT.mc_id=academic-13441-cxa) where you will find beginner resources, student packs and even ways to get a free certificate voucher.
 This is the page you want to bookmark and check from time to time as we switch out content monthly.

 # Getting Started